DataScienceINDIA-COM/NeuroSync/README.md

 - [x] **Secure Cloud Functions (Conceptual):** Ensure Genkit flows (which can be deployed as functions) are secure by design (server-side, input validation).
 Specific HTTP-triggered Cloud Functions would require explicit auth checks.
 - [x] **Create integration service:** Implemented `IntegrationService` for connecting to external wellness platforms.
 - [x] **Implement Real-time Notifications:** Setup Firebase Cloud Messaging for foreground and background notifications.
+- [x] **Improve Accessibility:** Initial pass on accessibility improvements in UI components.
+- [x] **Improve Stability for Connections:** Implemented error handling in flows and retries in page.tsx for API calls.

 ### Tool Usage